-Since 1991, the Indian economy has pursued free market liberalisation, greater openess in trade and increase investment in infrastructure.
+Since 1991, the Indian economy has pursued free market liberalisation, greater openness in trade and increase investment in infrastructure.
 This helped the Indian economy to achieve a rapid rate of economic growth and economic development.
 However, the economy still faces various problems and challenges.

 Fuelled by rising wages, property prices and food prices inflation in India is an increasing problem.
 Inflation is currently between 8-10%.
 This inflation has been a problem despite periods of economic slowdown.
 For example in late 2013, Indian inflation reached 11%, despite growth falling to 4.8%.
 This suggests that inflation is not just due to excess demand, but is also related to cost push inflationary factors.
 For example, supply constraints in agriculture have caused rising food prices.
 This causes inflation and is also a major factor reducing living standards of the poor who are sensitive to food prices.
-The Central Bank of India have made reducing inflation a top priority and have been willing to raise interest rates, but cost puhs inflation is more difficult to solve and it may cause a fall in growth as they try to reduce inflation.
+The Central Bank of India have made reducing inflation a top priority and have been willing to raise interest rates, but cost push inflation is more difficult to solve and it may cause a fall in growth as they try to reduce inflation.

 2. Poor educational standards